-Prerequisites: RADI 2100, RADI 2100L, RADI
+(Prerequisites: RADI 2100, RADI 2100L, RADI 2200) (Corequisite: RADI 2140L)

-RADI 2140L Radiographic Positioning and Related Anatomy IV: Laboratory
+RADI 2140L: Radiographic Positioning and Related Anatomy IV: Laboratory: 1 credit

 In this course, students will apply the principles and general rules of patient positioning for radiographic image scanning.
 They will employ protocols and techniques for conducting radiological procedures of the upper gastrointestinal, lower gastrointestinal, urinary, neurological, and skeletal systems.
 Additionally, they will explain the pathologies related to the anatomic parts identified in radiographic images.

-Prerequisites: RADI 2100, RADI 2100L, RADI
+(Prerequisites: RADI 2100, RADI 2100L, RADI 2200) (Corequisite: RADI 2140)

-RADI 2150P Clinical Internship III
+RADI 2150P: Clinical Internship III: 3 credits

 In this course, students will apply techniques and procedures for capturing radiographic images of the skull and spine.
 They will also determine actions and processes to be executed in various clinical situations in real workplace settings.
 Additionally, they will demonstrate their knowledge of the regulations and ethical and legal aspects applicable to the field of radiology.

-Prerequisites: RADI 2100, RADI 2100L, RADI

-2110P, RADI 2200, RADI 2170
+(Prerequisites: RADI 2100, RADI 2100L, RADI 2110P, RADI 2200, RADI 2170)